What Causes Snoring at Night?

-In the rest of this article, you’ll find an overview of the different causes of snoring.
+You’ll find an overview of the different causes of snoring in adults.
 Take a look through and see which seem to apply to you.
 This can help you to determine what your next step should be so that you can stop snoring.

 In essence, snoring occurs when air movement through your airways is obstructed.
 This causes your respiratory structures to vibrate, creating the aggravating sound.
 Although snoring can occur while you’re breathing through either your mouth or your nose, it most commonly occurs when the nasal air passage is narrowed, causing the airflow to make tissues within the nasal cavity vibrate.